 What Does the Prosecution Have to Prove for a Simple Assault Conviction in NJ?

 To be convicted of simple assault in New Jersey, the State must prove beyond a reasonable doubt that a Defendant attempted to cause or purposely, knowingly or recklessly caused bodily injury to another.
 In addition, the State can also prove a simple assault occurred if they can show beyond a reasonable doubt that the Defendant negligently caused bodily injury to another with a deadly weapon or attempted by physical menace, to put another in fear of imminent serious bodily injury.
-All three of these versions will be considered disorderly persons offenses.
-A simple assault will be considered a petty disorderly persons offense only if the fight and/or scuffle was entered into by mutual consent.
+All three of these versions will be considered disorderly person offenses.
+A simple assault will be considered a petty disorderly person offense only if the fight and/or scuffle was entered into by mutual consent.
 See below for the distinctions in applicable penalties.
 Lastly, the legislature has defined “bodily injury” as “causing physical pain, illness, or any impairment of physical condition.

 Is Simple Assault a Felony in NJ?

 As mentioned above, the governing statute in New Jersey for simple assault is N.J.S.A.
 2C:12-1(a).
-Simple assault can be either a disorderly or petty disorderly persons offense depending on the facts of the case.
+Simple assault can be either a disorderly or petty disorderly person offense depending on the facts of the case.
 Both offenses are considered misdemeanors in New Jersey.

 Can I get Jail time for a Simple Assault in NJ?